 After staying there for a month, I fell in love with the town.
 From the weather to the food, Antalya was everything a beach city could ask for.
 It’s definitely the works of all that sunshine, but those who live by the sea are always super friendly.

-Antalya is the capital city of Antalya province, a beautiful sphere encompassing party town Kemer, bungalow-filled Olympos, historical Side and beautiful Alayna.
+Antalya is the capital city of Antalya province, a beautiful sphere encompassing party town Kemer, bungalow-filled Olympos, historical Side, and beautiful Alayna.

 A tourist hot spot, Antalya has a beautiful beach and a busy bazaar running through Keleici (Old Town) leading to a beaming harbor.
-As a historical site, Old Town has infrastructures dating back to the Roman, Byzantine, Seljuk, and Ottoman Empires.
+As a historic site, Old Town has infrastructures dating back to the Roman, Byzantine, Seljuk, and Ottoman Empires.
 For those looking for a great night out, Keleici has some small, but great bars and clubs.

 The marina is surrounded by restaurants and cafes, with Gluets (old wooden boats) looking to draw people in for a rocky ride.
 As a large group, we were able to bargain a boat ride for 5 lire.
 It lasted an hour into the dark sea, with Turkish music and dancing throughout the whole trip.